ayton-village/website/hall/content/hiring-the-hall.md

 **Information for Hall Hire**

-Ayton Community Hall is a small, modern hall which was renovated and upgraded in 2010with the help of various grants.
+Ayton Community Hall is a small, modern hall which was renovated and upgraded in 2010 with the help of various grants.
 The premises consist of the hall, a modern kitchen, ladies, gents and a disabled toilet and an enclosed paved area to the rear.
 The hall has full disabled access from the High Street.

 The hall includes a modern projection system with “cinema” sound, suitable for showing DVD’s, Blu-rays and computer presentations and includes an integrated hearing loop.

 A PA system with a radio microphone is also available.

 The hall, which measures 9.4m x 5.7m, can comfortably accommodate up to 40-50 people.
 The maximum number is 60.

-There are plenty of foldaway tables andchairs.
+There are plenty of foldaway tables and chairs.
 There is no stage area.

 The paved area at the rear is ideal for children’s parties, barbecues etc.

 **Hiring Costs**